Ecuador – Cloud Forest and Amazon

-Embark on a unique 12-day adventure through Ecuador’s most biodiverse landscapes, from magical cloud forests to the lush Amazon rainforest.
-Capture stunning images of hummingbirds, tanagers, and the iconic Andean cock-of-the-rock while immersing yourself in nature with expert guides.
-Experience unforgettable moments in strategic hides, breathtaking viewpoints, and alongside local communities.
+Embark on a unique 12-day bird photography tour in Ecuador, exploring the country’s most biodiverse landscapes — from magical cloud forests to the lush Amazon rainforest.
+Capture stunning images of hummingbirds, tanagers, and the iconic Andean cock-of-the-rock as you immerse yourself in nature with expert bird photography guides.
+Experience unforgettable moments in strategic hides, scenic viewpoints, and alongside local communities.

-Don’t miss the chance to witness and photograph wildlife like never before.
-Book your spot now and join this unforgettable expedition!
+Don’t miss the chance to witness and photograph Ecuador’s incredible wildlife like never before.
+Book your spot now and join this unforgettable bird photography expedition in Ecuador!

 All year